Is the digital reality about to change in favour of startups and small and medium-sized companies?

 [Reading time: 10-15 minutes]

 16 November 2023 was the last day to challenge ‘gatekeeper’ designation decisions, which have been made under the Digital Markets Act (‘DMA’) by the European Commission on 6 September 2023.
 Among six Big Tech giants (Amazon, Apple, ByteDance (TikTok), Meta, Alphabet Inc. and Microsoft) with twenty two core platform services falling under their ‘gatekeeper’ banner, three of them decided to appeal: Meta in relation to Meta Marketplace and Messenger services, TikTok and Apple.
 Besides that, the European Commission is currently investigating additional services like Microsoft’s Bing, Edge, and Apple’s iMessage to determine their ultimate DMA classification.
-Following their final designation, gatekeepers have time until 6 March 2024 to comply with the full list of do’s and don’ts under the DMA, offering more choice and more freedom to their users.
+Following their final designation, gatekeepers have time until 6 March 2024 to comply with the full list of do’s and don’ts under the DMA.

-At the same time, businesses have been given time until February 2024 to comply with new requirements stemming from the Digital Services Act (‘DSA’), the second cornerstone of the EU Digital Services Package (‘DSP’).
-While the DMA aims to provide fair and contestable digital markets, the DSA focuses on ensuring online safety, transparency and protecting fundamental rights.
-Both the DMA and the DSA are designed to serve as an exhaustive code for the provision of services online.
+At the same time, smaller digital businesses have been given time until February 2024 to comply with new requirements stemming from the Digital Services Act (‘DSA’), the second cornerstone of the EU Digital Services Package (‘DSP’).

 Digital Markets Act